Same-sex marriage in Montana: Developments after legalization

 On February 18, 2025, Representative Bob Phalen introduced a resolution to the Montana House of Representatives urging the U.S. Supreme Court to overturn Obergefell.
 The measure failed to pass a Senate committee by a 4–4 vote, and was tabled 6–2 on March 3, with Republican senators Vince Ricci, Barry Usher and Sue Vinton joining Democratic senators Cora Neumann, Andrea Olsen and Laura Smith in voting to table the motion.
 It was likely to encounter significant civil opposition if passed, as the majority of Montana residents support the legal recognition of same-sex marriage according to polling.
 Indeed, multiple residents testified in committee against the measure, including a spokesperson from the Montana Coalition Against Domestic and Sexual Violence who accused lawmakers of turning the Montana Legislature into "a time machine [...] because I honestly feel like we've gone back 20 years."
 Representative Zooey Zephyr spoke of her marriage in testifying against the resolution, "She started reading her vows, that very sacred moment where someone who loves you dearly makes a promise in all the ways that they will love you for the rest of your life.
 That is the most special moment in my life I've had so far.
 And when the 'I do's' happened and we kissed, my 9-year old stepson said that moment was the happiest he ever was, because that was the moment I became his stepmom for real."
-Spokespeople from MassResistance and the Montana Family Foundation testified in support of the resolution, spending most of their testimony incorrectly stating that homosexuality is a "choice" and that same-sex couples are unable to raise children.
+Spokespeople from MassResistance and the Montana Family Foundation testified in support of the resolution, spending most of their testimony incorrectly stating that homosexuality was a "choice" and that same-sex couples were unable to raise children.
 These claims are refuted by scientific studies, which show that homosexuality is a natural and normal variation in human sexuality, that sexual orientation is not a choice, and that children of same-sex couples fare just as well as the children of opposite-sex couples.